PROGEDO relocation

 Managing Partner: Frank Faggo

-Our team in Cologne offers highly competent advice, goal-oriented service, and information on relocation, settling-in and immigration of international employees and their families to companies as well as private individuals.
+Since 1995 our team in Cologne offers highly competent advice, goal-oriented service, and information on relocation, settling-in and immigration of international employees and their families to companies as well as private individuals.

 Cologne – The catchment area of PROGEDO Cologne includes the city itself, covers the cities of Bonn and Leverkusen and stretches from Coblenz in the South to Aachen in the West.
 The city at the river Rhine is the cultural center of West-Germany.
 Cologne stands for a cosmopolitan and including attitude towards life.
 Be it the Cologne dialect “Kölsch”, carnival, or the cheerful character of its inhabitants- Cologne has formed its own open-minded culture.
 Anyone can feel at home in Cologne.
 Cologners stand by their open-mindedness and their multicultural and approachable way of living.
 Close to a quarter of the city’s population does not have a German citizenship – The metropolis on the Rhine unites people of all origins.
 The only disadvantage: the constant migration makes for a tight housing market.